chiefenne/CNC_Controller/README.md

 # CNC Controller GUI

-ESP32-S3 powered touchscreen interface for the CNC wireless keypad project.
+ESP32-S3 powered touchscreen interface my the CNC wireless keypad project.
 The firmware is built with PlatformIO, the Arduino framework, the TFT_eSPI driver, and LVGL for UI composition.
 Developed on ESP32-S3-DevKitC-1 with integrated USB and WiFi capabilities for seamless development and wireless communication.

 ## Features